jamesramsay/hercule/README.md

     - `href` - A link which will be trancluded according to its `hrefType`.
     - `hrefType` - `file`, `http`, or `string`
   - `parents` - A collection of fully qualified file paths of the input used to detect and prevent circular transclusion.
+- `log` - An object of log handling functions.
+Messages will only be logged once at the corresponding level.
+  - `warn(object, message)` - A note on something that should be looked at eventually.
+  - `error(object, message)` - A fatal error occurred, but was caught, that should be looked at promptly.

 __Examples__